NuevoFoundation/workshops/content/english/ml-machine-learning/02-simple-linear-regression.md

 With the equation like this, we are assuming that "Years of experience explains the salary an employee has".

-# Exercise 1: Playing with Scikit Learn
+# Exercise 1: Playing with Scikit-learn

-Scikit Learn is a machine-learning library that will help us analyze and use the built-in linear regression model to predict data.
+Scikit-learn is a machine-learning library that will help us analyze and use the built-in linear regression model to predict data.

 In the Replit window below, you can run the "02-e2.py" program and see how the code plots the data similar to the images above: